sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ███████ ███████ ███████ ███████  ██████    ██    ██  ██████  ██   ████
 -->

-### Unified Axis Keyword (UAK) System
+### Unified Axis Syntax (UAS)
-The Unified Axis Keyword (UAK) System is an attempt to allow users to input direction and distance information in three dimensions using "natural" language.
+The Unified Axis Syntax system allows users to input direction and distance information in three dimensions using "natural" language.
 The key features include axis clumping, double negatives, relative directions, mirroring and compass directions (more information below).

 *Note: negatives can be applied to axes, directions **AND** distances*